 There are several studies conducted by various donors and consultants regarding Nacala Corridor as well as Industrial Free Zone proposed in Nacala, as listed below.
-The idea of Nacala Development Corridor (NDC) originated from Spatial Development Initiative (SDI) widely discussed for various locations and routes in Sub-Saharan Africa, connecting land-locked inland resource and ports with regional development perspective.
+The idea of Nacala Development Corridor (NDC) originated from Spatial Development Initiative (SDI) widely discussed for various locations and routes in Sub-Saharan Africa, connecting land-locked inland resource and ports with regional development perspective8.
+This section covers outline of these studies as for reference in considering Master Plan for ZEEN.